dwastberg/CleaningDataCourseProject/CodeBook.md

 So, for example, the variable representing standard deviation of the fBody Accelecration in the X direction is fBodyAccmeanX.

+The summarized dataset "UCI\_HAR\_avg\_by\_subject\_activity.txt"  contains the same variables, except each feature has the prefix "avg".
+This is the average of all measurements of a given subject performing a given action.

 The complete list of variables is as follows:

 "subject"